Michel Jourdain Jr.

-Michel Jourdain Lascurain, better known as Michel Jourdain Jr. (born September 2, 1976), is a Mexican racecar driver who currently competes in the SuperCopa series for Andretti Global, best known for winning two Champ Car races in 2003.
+Michel Jourdain Lascurain, better known as Michel Jourdain Jr. (born September 2, 1976), is a Mexican racecar driver who currently competes in the SuperCopa series for Andretti Jourdain Autosport, best known for winning two Champ Car races in 2003.
 He is the 2020 Super Copa GTM Champion.

 Formula racing

-Jourdain started racing cars in the Mexican Formula Junior series at the age of twelfe.
+Jourdain started racing cars in the Mexican Formula Junior series at the age of twelve.
 He then moved to the Mexican Formula K and Formula 2 series.

-In 1996, Jourdain ran several races in the Indy Racing League (IRL) and the CART (now Champ Car) series, including the Indy 500.
+In 1996, Jourdain ran several races in the Indy Racing League (IRL) and the CART (later Champ Car) series, including the Indy 500.
 At the age of nineteen, he became one of the youngest drivers to race in both Champ Car and the Indy 500.
 Jourdain raced full-time in Champ Car from 1997 to 2004.
 In his early years, he was largely considered a back marker; however, after joining the Rahal team in 2002, he became a championship contender.
 Jourdain ended his Champ Car career in 2004 with one pole, two wins, and nine podium (top-three) finishes.